The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

 Or book at the NS International site – this is the official Dutch Railways international arm which offers payment in euros only.

-Choose direct trains services when booking.
-You might see slightly cheaper fares that include regional trains and multiple changes.
+| TIP: Always select direct trains services when booking.
+You might see slightly cheaper fares that include regional trains and multiple changes – this is really not worth the hassle. |

 Berlin-Amsterdam ICE train